thegetty/quire-docs/content/documentation/fundamentals.md

 - Don’t use any font color or color highlighting, it will not convert to Markdown.
 - Save as .docx rather than .doc

 While there are a number of free tools, we recommend using Pandoc, which is included with the basic Quire installation and can be used through the command-line.
-To convert, open your {{< q-glossary "command-line shell" >}}, use the `cd` (change directory) command to move to the folder where your .docx documents are saved, and enter the applicable Pandoc command:
+To convert, open your {{< q-def "command-line shell" >}}, use the `cd` (change directory) command to move to the folder where your .docx documents are saved, and enter the applicable Pandoc command:

 To convert a single Word document (in this example it has a file name of MyFile.docx) into Markdown: